trietsch/developer-tools/README.md

 # Developer Tools

-A toolbox full of useful scripts and functions, that you can use as a STRM engineer.
+A toolbox full of useful scripts and functions, that you can use as a software engineer.

 ## Scripts / Binaries